andli/munin/README.md

 - Seeed XIAO nRF52840 Sense — BLE + IMU + USB-C microcontroller
 - LiPo battery (3.7 V, EEMB 803030 with PCM)

+Total cost of components is something like 40€ at the moment.
+Could be lowered significantly but that would make assembly much more cumbersome.

 ### LED feedback
 The internal LED provides status feedback: